iq-motion-control/iq-control-center/README.md

 When you have QT installed, just choose Open Project and select IQControlCenter.pro file !

+## Running

+QT normally compiles and create an executable in a different directory that where the source code is located.
+You have to make sure to have the Resource folder in the same directory of your executable after you compiled the project on QT Creator.
+You will still be able to run the Control Center without the Resource Folder in the same directory but the tabs won't populate when you connect a motor.

 ## Deployment

 Deployment of this app can be done on any platform thanks to QT.
 If you would like more information on how to do this please follow the following link [QT deployement](https://doc.qt.io/qt-5/deployment.html)